burhanrashid52/notion-gen/README.md

 ## Contribute

-If you have a use case in which you to add this utility then please [create the discussion](https://github.com/burhanrashid52/notion-gen/discussions/new), and then you can create a PR for it.
+If you have a use-case which you want to add to this utility then please [create the discussion](https://github.com/burhanrashid52/notion-gen/discussions/new), and then you can create a PR for it.

 ## Questions?🤔
 Hit me on twitter [![Twitter](https://img.shields.io/badge/Twitter-%40burhanrashid52-blue.svg)](https://twitter.com/burhanrashid52)